-Queen Elizabeth is descended from the Irish High King Brian Boru, who ruled Ireland from 1002 to 1014, facing his downfall in the Battle of Clontarf.
+Queen Elizabeth and King Charles III are descended from the Irish High King Brian Boru, who ruled Ireland from 1002 to 1014, facing his downfall in the Battle of Clontarf.

-The monarch is a descendant of Brian Boru, the fearsome High King of Ireland who met his downfall in the Battle of Clontarf in 1014.
+The monarchs are descendants of Brian Boru, the fearsome High King of Ireland who met his downfall in the Battle of Clontarf in 1014.

-This lineage is traced through her mother, Elizabeth Bowes Lyon, who is a descendant of the Irish-born Duke of Wellington.
+This lineage is traced through Queen Elizabeth II's mother, Elizabeth Bowes Lyon, who is a descendant of the Irish-born Duke of Wellington.

-Her son, Prince Charles, has two links to Brian Boru.
-Laet year, ahead of his visit to Kilkenny, local archivist John Kirwan wrote to His Royal Highness’ London home, Clarence House, informing him that he had at least three lines of Irish ancestry.
+Her son, King Charles III, has two links to Brian Boru.
+Ahead of the now King's visit to Kilkenny in 2017, local archivist John Kirwan wrote to His Royal Highness’ London home, Clarence House, informing him that he had at least three lines of Irish ancestry.

 “Two,” he wrote, “date back from Brian Boru.
 One is from Brian Boru's son Teige while the other is from Boru's granddaughter Dearbforgail, which descends down through the McMorrough Kavanaghs, kings of Leinster, including Dermot McMorrough Kavanagh who enlisted the help of the Normans to regain his Leinster throne c.
 1169-71.”